phpseclib

 PKCS8 keys are the only keys that support all public key algorithms.
 Both private and public keys are supported [2] as are PEM encoded keys and binary encoded keys.
 This is the default format that phpseclib uses.

 PuTTY keys support DSA but only keys with an N (length of group order Q) of 160 are supported because that's all SSH2 supports.
 Similarily, PuTTY keys do not support the full gamut of curves that phpseclib supports (most notably, secp256k1, the Bitcoin curve).
-Both private and public keys are supported [3].
+Both private and public keys are supported [3] as are v2 and, as of phpseclib v3.0.14, v3 formatted keys (with v2 being the default).

 XML keys only support private keys for RSA.
 Public keys are supported for all other algorithms, including RSA, but not Ed25519 / Curve25519 [6].

-[3] The public key format conforms to RFC4716. phpseclib calls it PuTTY because puttygen is package I've seen that supports this format and because PuTTY doesn't otherwise have a public key format.
+[3] The public key format conforms to RFC4716. phpseclib calls it PuTTY because puttygen is the only package I've seen that supports this format and because PuTTY doesn't otherwise have a public key format.

 [6] RSA Private Keys conform to the format described in the XML Key Management Specification (XKMS).
 Public keys (for all algorithms, save for Ed25519 / Curve25519) conform to the format described in the XML Signature standard.